-Spitzbuben cookies are a traditional German Christmas cookie and some call them "Johannes Taler" or "Hildabrötle" or "Linzer Augen".
-The name might come from the 30 year war from 1618-1648 when the people did not have much to eat.
+Spitzbuben cookies are a traditional German Christmas cookie and some call them “Johannes Taler” or “Hildabrötle” or “Linzer Augen”.
+The name might come from the war that lasted 30 years, from 1618-1648, when food was rare and people did not have much to eat.

 The baker Johannnes von Redsburg created a sweet bread which he spread with jam and gave it to those people who were starving.

-The original Spitzbuben consist of 2 cookielayers.
-The upper one has one to three round wholes.
+The original Spitzbuben consist of 2 cookie layers.
+The upper one has one to three round holes.
 But you can use any form, the picture below shows stars.
+It works well with heart or just round cutters.
 Happy Baking!

 Ingredients Spitzbuben Cookies